A graphical calculus for integration over random diagonal unitary matrices: Local diagonal unitary invariant matrices

 We now investigate the conditions which ensure that a given LDUI/CLDUI matrix $X$ is \textit{separable}, i.e., there exists a family of vectors $\{ v_k, w_k \}_{k \in I} \subseteq \mathbb{C}^d$ for a finite index set $I$, such that

 Graphically, this decomposition is equivalent to the diagram given in Figure \ref{fig:X-sep}, where $V$ and $W$ are matrices in $\mathcal{M}_{d \times \vert I \vert}(\mathbb{C})$ with columns given by the vectors $\{ {v_k} \}_{k\in I}$ and $\{ {w_k} \}_{k \in I}$ respectively.
 It is important to note that the size of the index set $I$ (equivalently, the dimension of vector space corresponding to the 4-valent wire in the center of Figure \ref{fig:X-sep}) corresponds to the \emph{length of the PCP decomposition} from \cite[Section 5.1]{johnston2019pairwise}.
 Clearly, if $X$ admits the given decomposition, it is trivial to write down the diagrams for the corresponding matrices $A,B$ and $C$ from Definition \ref{def:X-ABC} (see Figure \ref{fig:X-ABC-sep}).
-Algebraically, we get the decompositions given in Eq.~\eqref{eq:X-ABC-sep} below.
+Conversely, if there exist matrices $V,W \in \mathcal{M}_{d \times \vert I \vert}(\mathbb{C})$ such that the matrix pair $(A,C)$ (resp.~$(A,B)$) can be decomposed as in Figure~\ref{fig:X-ABC-sep}, then $X$ in $\mathcal{M}_d(\mathbb{C}) \otimes \mathcal{M}_d(\mathbb{C})$ given by the diagram in Figure \ref{fig:X-sep} is clearly separable (though not necessarily LDUI/CLDUI).
+The LDUI (resp.~CLDUI) matrix associated with the pair $(A,C)$ (resp.~$(A,B)$) is then obtained from $X$ via the operation $X \mapsto \mathbb{E}_U [(U \otimes U) X (U^* \otimes U^*)]$ (resp.~$X\mapsto\mathbb{E}_U [(U \otimes U^*) X (U^* \otimes U)])$ which preserves separability.
+We state the above discussion more precisely below, using the terminology introduced in \cite[Definition 3.1]{johnston2019pairwise}, generalizing the classical notion of \emph{completely positive matrices} \cite{abraham2003completely} (not to be confused with completely positive maps from operator algebra).